fancydsDEV/Discord-bot-Tatsuwari-/readme.md

-# The important Requests for the bot
+# The Requests for the bot

 ![Python](https://img.shields.io/badge/Python-3.10-pink?style=for-the-badge)